wrr/rack-wwwhisper/heroku-doc.md

     $ heroku addons:add wwwhisper [--admin=your_email]

-`--admin` is an optional parameter that instructs wwwhisper who should be allowed to initially access the application.
+`--admin` is an optional parameter that specifies who should be allowed to initially access the application.
 If `--admin` is not given, or if the add-on is provisioned via Heroku web UI, your Heroku application owner email is used.
 Later you can use the wwwhisper admin site to grant access to others.

 Once the add-on has been added a `WWWHISPER_URL` setting will be available in the app configuration and will contain the URL to